pce-uw-jscript400/w5-authentication-authorization/readme.md

 ---

 - [ ] Now that we can signup a user, we want them to be able to login to our site.
 Build a `POST /login` route that expects a username and password in the request body.
 Use the `bcrypt.compare()` function to compare the incoming plain text password with the hashed password stored in MongoDB.
-If the username or password is incorrect, return a non-specific error message (e.g. "Login credientials incorrect.") with a status code of 401.
+If the username or password is incorrect, return a non-specific error message (e.g. "Login credentials incorrect.") with a status code of 401.
 If the username and password combination is correct, return a temporary success message (e.g. "You are now logged in") and a status code of 201.

 * **Question:** Why is it important to give a non-specific error message as opposed to a message like "Password incorrect?"

-* **Your Answer:**
+* **Your Answer:** To prevent giving hackers too much information about how to crack the password.

 ---